coderefinery/git-collaborative/_episodes/03-distributed.md

 ## Exercise 1: practice collaborative forking workflow

-In this exercise, we make a fork, push to that fork, and make a pull request to the master repository.
+In this exercise, we make a fork, push to that fork, and make a pull request to the "central" repository.
 We will run this exercise in groups.
 Groups can choose a number or a name.

 Objectives: